Xunnamius/hashnav/Docs/Documentation.md

 ####Returns
 * (`object`) The specified history object.
 * (`array`) An array consisting of all the history objects.
-* (`boolean`) `false` when out of bounds or history object does not otherwise exist.
+* (`boolean`) `false` when out of bounds or the history object does not otherwise exist.

 ####See Also
 * [History Tracking](#HistoryTracking "Jump to it!")

 <br />
 ###Public Method: <a name="PMI-history.clear"></a>history.clear
-Clears the internal history array and resets the pointer to 0.
+Clears the internal history array.

 ####Syntax
 	hashNav.history.clear();